Our lawyers have handled scores of arm injury lawsuits in car, truck, and motorcycle accident cases.

-- 2011, Maryland (Harford County, Circuit Court): $47,600 Verdict.
+- 2011, Maryland (Harford County): $47,600 Verdict.
 Plaintiff is rear-ended by the defendant on the Bellaire bypass.
-The plaintiff suffers a serious arm injury with ulnar nerve damage that requires a future nerve transposition surgery.
-Defendant driver admits liability for causing the accident; however, alleges the plaintiff's injuries were not caused by the vehicle accident.
+The plaintiff suffers a serious arm injury with ulnar nerve damage that requires future nerve transposition surgery.
+Defendant driver admits liability for causing the accident but denied the plaintiff's injuries were caused by the vehicle accident.
 A jury awards the plaintiff $47,600.

-- 2010, Maryland (Baltimore City, Circuit Court): $68,734 Verdict.
-Plaintiff is traveling through an intersection when defendant runs a red light and crashes into the plaintiff's vehicle.
-Plaintiff suffers a serious elbow injury and settles with defendant's insurance company for an undisclosed amount.
+- 2010, Maryland (Baltimore City): $68,734 Verdict.
+Plaintiff is traveling through an intersection when the defendant runs a red light and crashes into the plaintiff's vehicle.
+Plaintiff suffers a serious elbow injury and settles with the defendant's insurance company for an undisclosed amount.
 Plaintiff alleges his damages from the motor vehicle accident exceeds the policy limits and brings an underinsured motorist claim against USAA.
 In a bench trial, the Judge awards the plaintiff $68,734.

 - 2016, Connecticut: $74,077 Verdict.
 Plaintiff is driving her vehicle when she is sideswiped by the defendant driver.
 The defendant was backing out from a driveway.
 Plaintiff suffers multiple injuries, including an injury to her wrist.
 Plaintiff responds to the emergency room and is diagnosed with soft tissue injuries and received chiropractic treatments.
 Defendant claims that the plaintiff was comparatively negligent and alleges the plaintiff's injuries were pre-existing.
 A jury awarded the plaintiff $74,077.